 The boundary scan register is connected to all of the input and output pins on the SRAM.
-Several no connect (NC) pins are also included in the scan register to reserve pins for higher density devices.
+Several no connect (NC) pins are also included in the scan register to reserve pins for higher density devices

-The boundary scan register is loaded with the contents of the RAM Input and Output ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO pins when the controller is moved to the Shift-DR state.
-Use the EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions to capture the contents of the input and output ring.
+The boundary scan register is loaded with the contents of the RAM input and output ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO pins when the controller is moved to the Shift-DR state.
+The EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions can be used to capture the contents of the input and output ring.

-The "Boundary Scan Order" on page 18 show the order in which the bits are connected.
+"Boundary Scan Order" on page 18 shows the order in which the bits are connected.
 Each bit corresponds to one of the bumps on the SRAM package.
-The MSb of the register is connected to TDI, and the LSb is connected to TDO.
+The MSB of the register is connected to TDI, and the LSB is connected to TDO.